elton-develcode/TodoListReact/README.md

 </br>

-Let's say you know how to provide a specific service, such as installing air conditioners, and you want to provide this service to Leroy Merlin (good idea yah :haircut: ).
+Let's say you know how to provide a specific service, such as installing air conditioners, and you want to provide this service to Leroy Merlin (good idea yah :walking: ).

 You will need to register your business by providing some details and associating service providers with you.